JeffCoster/merge/cli.md

 The baseline, and newly rendered html, normally use the same html template, mapping file, and mocked dataSource content.
 However, to test new features, or for other reasons, the files and content can be edited to provide a new 'expected' baseline.

-If the test of baseline html compares to the current render the console indicates a match, e.g.
+If the test of baseline html compares to the current render, the console indicates a match, e.g.
 > PASS: Baseline html: examples/test/product-list-baseline.html equals html rendered by Merger

-If there are differences the console highlights each difference section with the expected render section, e.g.
+If there are differences, the console highlights each difference section with the expected render section, e.g.
 <img src="examples/cli/differ-example.png" width="100%" height="100%" />

 ### CLI API